RE

 Prayer is an integral part of the school day at Ss Gabriel and Raphael and all children are invited to participate in their own personal way.
 We strive to help our children to value and recognise the importance and power of prayer.
 Prayer is an essential part of the Catholic life of our school as we put our mission statement into practice.
 Children are taught traditional prayers and they are introduced to a variety of ways to pray allowing them to spontaneously express their praise and thanks to God.

 Each classroom has a display and sacred space to enable children to explore faith and spirituality in a safe, creative and interactive way.
 Children are able to interact with artefacts, images, prayer cards and Bibles within the areas.
-The areas change according to the Vine and Branches and Magister topic, the Church’s year or special feast day or month.
+The areas change according to Magister topics, the Church’s year or special feast day or month.

 Meditation